-Today, seven extraordinary women were announced as National Breast Cancer Foundation’s 2018 Women of Hope Award Winners.
+Last month, some extraordinary women were announced as the National Breast Cancer Foundation’s 2019 Women of Hope Award Winners.
 These outstanding women epitomize optimism, service, advocacy, and community spirit.
 They were nominated based on their significant leadership and contributions to the North Texas community.

 Lifestyle Frisco is thrilled to congratulate each of these remarkable women and share their inspiring achievements.

 SURVIVOR OF THE YEAR Awards Finalists – A survivor who has faced her diagnosis with courage & strength

 WINNER – Jana VanAntwerp

 ADVOCATE OF THE YEAR Awards Finalists – Someone who publicly supports the cause of breast cancer

 Aidee is the Founder and CEO of Rosa Es Rojo, Inc., a non-profit educating Latinas on wellness and cancer prevention.
 Being an immigrant to the U.S. and being a cancer survivor herself, she decided to share her wealth of knowledge and experience with others in the community.

 Evelyn is a radiologic technologist registered in mammography and breast sonography and is the manager of the Sue A. deMille Women’s Diagnostic Center at Texas Health Resources Presbyterian of Plano.
 She is also a NBCF Community Ambassador providing resources and potentially life-saving information to women in the community.

 CAREGIVER OF THE YEAR Finalists – A caregiver who puts the needs of others ahead of their own

 James and Jana, mother and daughter, serve the North Texas community at the daycare facility Little Servant Christian Academy in Lewisville and have opened their home and acted as caregivers for many family members and friends.